-Method of Travel to Work data should be viewed in conjunction with Workers pace of residence and Residents Place of work for a clearer picture of where people come from to work in the District Council of Grant, and Employment locations for the Destination Zones they work in and how they arrive there.
+Method of Travel to Work data should be viewed in conjunction with Workers place of residence and resident place of work for a clearer picture of where people come from to work in the District Council of Grant, and Employment locations for the Destination Zones they work in and how they arrive there.

 |Local workers method of travel to work|

-In 2016, there were 8 people in the who caught public transport to work (train, bus, tram or ferry) in District Council of Grant, compared with 1,504 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).
+In 2016, there were 8 people who caught public transport to work (train, bus, tram or ferry) in the District Council of Grant, compared with 1,522 who drove in private vehicles (car – as driver, car – as passenger, motorbike, or truck).

-The major differences between the method of travel to work of the workforce in District Council of Grant and South Australia were:
+The major differences between the method of travel to work of the workforce in the District Council of Grant and the South Australia workforce were:

 - A larger percentage of local workers who worked at home (15.4% compared to 4.4%)